-There will be field trips during the semester which may include a visit to the site of final project.
+There will be field trips during the semester.
 Students are encouraged to attend all field trips as these form an important part of the design process.
 Carpool is recommended.
-You will be given at least a two week notice when this happens.

 Coming to class without tools or things to work on/with will result in conference and student will be advised to go get his/her things to work on and will be counted absent.
+It is strongly encouraged that students print their work if working on the computer.
+Redlining drawings and sketching is still a primary vehicle for iterative design process.